lucaflawless-rgb/School/README.md

 Godot Engine Documentation – https://docs.godotengine.org
 GDQuest (Godot tutorials & guides) – https://www.gdquest.com
+Claude Ai used to help create the record and playback features in both instruments

 ## What im proud of and learn (Luca)